 You can compare international removals with Compare My Move and receive quotes from up to 6 local companies that will suit your needs.
 All you have to do is fill out the form and we will take it from there.
 We have also covered The Best Places to Live in Spain in 2022.

 Before you start packing your belongings, you need to decide what kind of shipping option you wish to take.
-There are several options to choose from when you’re relocating to Spain, depending on your preference and budget.
+There are several options to choose from when shipping furniture overseas, depending on your preference and budget.

 Due to COVID-19 regulations and Brexit, there may be delays as well as additional checks, regulations, and protocols.